 Rarely does the American communal psyche come together as it did last night for the first Clinton/Trump debate.
 It seemed everyone everywhere needed to watch it, believing it mattered to their lives, that something would be settled by the match.
 I felt it too, rushing home to watch the spectacle on my cheap tv.
-Combat unites us, and this bout had all the elements: liberal against conservative; outsider against insider; government against business; spontaneous against measured; man against woman, rich against rich- I mean poor!
+Combat unites us, and this bout had all the elements: liberal against conservative; government against business; spontaneous against measured; man against woman; outsider against insider claiming to be outsider; rich against rich- I mean poor!
 It had everything, and it delivered, like Ali's fights of old.
 I enjoyed it.

 In this sense the government won the debate, because 100 million people thought it mattered.
 Art Buchwald, the brilliant Washington Post political humorist, wrote during Watergate that President Nixon had done a service for our government because the scandal had everyone thinking about Washington and its doings, as if they mattered.
 Last night was another example, the first in a while on that scale.
 Even on the West Coast, so far away from the little city that claims to rule us, we came together to acknowledge that rule.